grincc/grin-wallet-api-tutorial/readme.md

 api_http_addr = "0.0.0.0:3413"
 ```

+NOTE: Be aware that you probably will need to properly configure your firewall

-Create a file here: `/etc/.grinconf` with this content for Mainnet:
+Next, create a file here: `/etc/.grinconf` with this content for Mainnet:

 ```bash
 CHAIN_TYPE=""